lawrencegripper/ion/README.md

 Currently supported messaging systems include:
 * [Azure Service Bus](https://azure.microsoft.com/en-us/services/service-bus/)

-The components the Sidecar uses are configurable, if you wish to add support for a currently unsupported technology please review the existing components, implement the interface ensuring similar behaviour and submit a PR.
+The components the Handler uses are configurable, if you wish to add support for a currently unsupported technology please review the existing components, implement the interface ensuring similar behaviour and submit a PR.

-For more details on sidecar: please refer to the [Sidecar docs](sidecar/README.md)
+For more details on handler: please refer to the [Handler docs](handler/README.md)

 ## Developing